 - Civilian Services paid from Defence Estimates.

-- Formation of Cantonments, delimitation/ excision of Cantonment areas, local self-government in such areas, the constitution and powers within such areas of Cantonment Boards and authorities and the regulation of housing accommodation (including the control of rents) in such areas.
+- Formation of cantonments, delimitation of cantonment areas, local self-government in such area, the constitution and powers within such areas of cantonment boards and authorities and the regulation of housing accommodation (including the control of rents) in such areas.

 Section 4(1)(b) (ii): Powers and duties of its officers and employees